-Although there is currently sufficient waste water treatment capacity in Jedburgh, emerging development proposals mean that this is likely to become a constraint.
-Contributions may be required for connections (see Developer Contributions).
+Although there is currently capacity for waste water treatment in Hawick, emerging development proposals mean that this is likely to become a constraint.
+Developer contributions may be required (see Developer Contributions).

-A Drainage Impact Assessment will be required as part of the planning application submission.
+A Drainage Impact Assessment will be required as part of the planning application submissions.

-In line with the requirements of PAN 61 (Planning and Sustainable Urban Drainage Systems) an appropriate SUDS will be required as part of the site development.
+In line with the requirements of PAN 61 (Planning and Sustainable Urban Drainage Systems) an appropriate SUDS will be required as part of the developments.
 This must be designed as part of the overall site and should be visually attractive, safe and accessible for maintenance purposes.
+Given the nature of the sites it may be acceptable for the SUDSS to be located outwith the shown boundary of the sites (to the north), provided that agreement of the landowner(s) can be shown.